Last updated on November 12th, 2021 at 05:13 pm

-We hopped on the bus again in the morning on Divisedero Street and took almost the entire cicuit, passing the Golden Gate Bridge heading to Golden Gate Park to spend the morning.
+We hopped on the bus again in the morning on Divisadero Street and took almost the entire circuit, passing the Golden Gate Bridge heading to Golden Gate Park to spend the morning.

 After you’ve had your fill of the park, walk to the nearby Haight-Ashbury to grab a late lunch, visit Hippie Hill, pick up some cool, unique souvenirs in the shops and take in more of the amazing San Francisco architecture.